mirc89/reading-ios-using-methods/README.md

 ## Arguments

-Any time you notice a `:` in the name of a method, that's a signifier that the method accepts an argument at that point in its name.
-A method can accept no arguments, one argument, or many arguments, but each one will be notated with `:` in the method name.
+Any time you notice a `:` ("colon") in the name of a method, that's a signifier that the method accepts an argument at that point in its name.
+A method can accept no arguments, one argument, or many arguments, but each one will be notated with a `:` in the method name.

 An easy example of a method that accepts an argument is `NSString`'s `stringByAppendingString:` method.
 This method concatenates the recipient string with another `NSString` supplied through an argument and returns the combination of the two strings.